bishwanathjha/laravel-shopping-cart-sample/README.md

 ## Laravel shopping cart sample application

 An application for learning purposes, Small E-commerce(shopping cart) application using the Laravel framework, which has the following abilities:
-- Admin:
+* Admin:
-a) Ability to create, delete, edit a product
+    * Ability to create, delete, edit a product
-b) Ability to create, delete, edit a user
+    * Ability to create, delete, edit a user
-c) Sign-up & login to the app
+    * Sign-up & login to the app

-- End user:
+* End user:
-a) Ability to add products to a shopping cart
+    * Ability to add products to a shopping cart
-b) Ability to view a cart and manage it (add more products, remove existing)
+    * Ability to view a cart and manage it (add more products, remove existing)
-c) Sign-up & login to the app
+    * Sign-up & login to the app

 - Bootstrap is used to build end user interface and powered that through backend API(using javascript/jquery)